Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Empirical Evaluation

 \section{Empirical Evaluation}

 We examine our approximation bounds in practice, and compare the results to exact computation of the CDF and to a simple stochastic sampling scheme.
-Three types of task trees are used in this evaluation: task trees used as execution plans for the (blinded for review) team entry in the DARPA robotics challenge (DRC simulation phase), linear plans (seq), and plans for for the Logistics domain (from IPC2 http://ipc.icaps-conference.org/).
+Three types of task trees are used in this evaluation: task trees used as execution plans for the ROBIL team entry in the DARPA robotics challenge (DRC simulation phase, http://in.bgu.ac.il/en/Pages/news/dar\textunderscore pa.aspx), linear plans (seq), and plans for the Logistics domain (from IPC2 http://ipc.icaps-conference.org/).
 The primitive task distributions were uniform distributions discretized to $M$ values.
+The plans from the DRC are shown in Figures {\ref{fig:drive}}, {\ref{fig:walk}} and {\ref{fig:pickup}}.
+For every entry of $M$ in Tables~\ref{tab:runtimes1} and ~\ref{tab:runtimes2} each line is the runtime in seconds, and for every entry of $M$ in Tables~\ref{tab:errors1} and ~\ref{tab:errors2} each line presents the estimation error.

 In the Logistics domain, packages are to be transported by trucks or airplanes.
-Hierarchical plans were generated by the JSHOP2 planner \cite{nau2003shop2} for this domain and consisted of one parallel node (packages delivered in parallel), with children all being sequential plans.
+Hierarchical plans were generated by the JSHOP2 planner~\cite{nau2003shop2} for this domain and consisted of one parallel node (packages delivered in parallel), with children all being sequential plans.
+In Figure {\ref{fig:transport}} presented a simple plan generated by JSHOP2 algorithm for accomplishing (transport-two p1 p2) from the following initial state: $\{$(package p1), (at p1 l1), (destination p1 l3), (available-truck t1), (at t1 home), (package p2), (at p2 l2), (destination p2 l3), (available-truck t2), (at t2 home)$\}$.
 The duration distribution of all primitive tasks is uniform but the support parameters were determined by the type of the task, in some tasks the distribution is fixed (such as for load and unload) and in others the distribution depends on the velocity of the vehicle and on the distance to be travelled.

-After running our approximation algorithm we also ran a variant that uses an inverted version of the $\Trim$ operator, providing a {\em lower} bound of the CDF, as well as the upper bound generated by Algorithm~\ref{alg:approx}.
+After running our approximation algorithm we also ran $\Trim_L$ which uses a reversed version of the $\Trim$ operator, providing a {\em lower} bound of the CDF, as well as the upper bound generated by Algorithm~\ref{alg:approx}.
 Running both variants allows us to bound the actual error, costing only a doubling of the run-time.
-Despite the fact that our error bound is theoretically tight, in practice and with actual distributions, according to Table~\ref{tab:errors}, the resulting error in the algorithm was usually much better than the theoretical $\varepsilon$ bound.
+Despite the fact that our error bound is theoretically tight, in practice and with actual distributions, according to Tables~\ref{tab:errors1} and ~\ref{tab:errors2}, the resulting error in the algorithm was usually much better than the theoretical $\varepsilon$ bound.